Our2020View/Our2020View.github.io/miscmods.md

 <img src="/assets/closetdrawers3web.jpg"/>

-<h3>Compact DVD</h3>
+<h3>Compact DVD Player</h3>

 Our previous motorhomes had a DVD, and to be honest - we did not use it very often.
 The exception was watching our "Fireplace DVD" on the TV when temperatures turned cool.
 We searched for a DVD player that was ultra compact, considering it was going to be dead weight for most of the year.
-We found one on Amazon that fit the bill:
+We found one at BestBuy that fit the bill:

 [Sylvania SDVD1073 DVD Player](https://www.bestbuy.ca/en-ca/product/sylvania-sdvd1073-progressive-scan-dvd-player/13014336)